thofma/Tally.jl/README.md

 ### Creating a tally (frequency count)

-Given some data stored in an object `data`, one can count the number of occurences of items by calling `tally(data)`:
+Given some data stored in an object `data`, one can count the number of occurrences of items by calling `tally(data)`:

 ```julia
 julia> T = tally(["x", "x", "y", "x"])